 They also serve as a foundation for going on to study at university.
 If you are interested in going to university but don’t have A Levels, studying them through a college or distance learning provider is your best option.

 In most instances you can study around your job or current commitments and each course will take around a year to complete via distance learning.
-Although you have up to 2 years, so there’s some wiggle room if life is a little on the busy side.
+Although, you do have 2 years to do this so there’s some wiggle room if life is a little on the busy side.

 Access to Higher Education Diplomas

-Access to Higher Education Diplomas are specifically for anyone over the age of 19 who want to go to university.
+Access to Higher Education Diplomas are for anyone over who wants to go to university.

 If you’re planning on going to university in order to start a whole new career, this is one of the best ways to do it.